Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Methods

 \subsubsection{Wasserstein GANs}

 For our work, we adopted a particular type of GAN known as a Wasserstein GAN.
 The motivation for this choice stems from the phenomenon of mode collapse.
-Mode collapse is said to have occurred in a generative network when the generator produces only one particular output.
-This happens when the generator discovers one output that consistently deceives the discriminator, at which point the generator stops learning.
+Mode collapse is said to have occurred in a generative network when the generator produces only one particular output, regardless of its input.
 For example, suppose a GAN is being trained to generate pictures of rooms that would typically be found in a house (see, e.g., \citealt{gulrajani2017}).
-If the generator stops learning after it discovers that one particular generated image of a bathroom consistently deceives the discriminator, mode collapse occurs and the GAN will simply continue to generate that same image of the bathroom as its sole output.
+Mode collapse occurs when the GAN only generates one image of a kitchen as its sole output.

 Wasserstein GANs mitigate the problem of mode collapse by adopting what is known as an `Earth mover's distance' loss function (see, e.g., \citealt{WGAN}).
-In general, the loss function is a function that accumulates error, and the network attempts to optimize the loss function during the training process.
-The error is distributed to the network's weights, allowing training to occur.
-An intuitive explanation of the Earth mover's distance is found in its name.
-Imagine trying to relocate a pile of dirt from one location to another.
-The Earth mover's distance is then the metric that provides the most cost effective way to transport the dirt.

-When applied to GANs, the Earth mover's distance allows the generator to find the most efficient way of transforming $p_{gen}$ into $p_{data}$.
+When applied to GANs, the Earth mover's distance allows the generator to find a more stable way of transforming $p_{gen}$ into $p_{data}$.
 In return, the discriminator network now scores the `realness' and `fakeness' of an image (i.e., it scores how well $p_{gen}$ resembles $p_{data}$).
-For this reason, \cite{WGAN} refer to the discriminator network as a `critic network', a terminology that we also adopt in this paper.
-WGANs address the problem of mode collapse by not rewarding the generator network for its ability to generate a single result that consistently deceives the discriminator network.
-Instead, the generator network attempts to optimize its ability to produce results that receive a high score of `realness' from the critic network.
+For this reason, \cite{WGAN} refer to the discriminator network as a `critic network', a terminology that we also adopt.
+WGANs address the problem of mode collapse by not rewarding the generator network for its ability to generate a single result that consistently deceives the discriminator network, but by instead scoring the `realness' and `fakeness' of an image.

-Additional discussion of Wasserstein GANs and the Earth Mover's distance is given in Appendix \ref{sec:wgan appendix}.
+Additional discussion of Wasserstein GANs and the Earth Mover's distance is given in \ref{sec:wgan appendix} and references therein.